 Fellow believers! pray earnestly that the Holy Spirit may reveal to you the glory of this RECONCILIATION, and the pardon of your sins, made yours through the blood of Jesus.
 Pray for enlightened hearts to see how completely the accusing and condemning power of your sin has been removed, and how God in the fulness of His love and good pleasure has turned towards you.
 Open your hearts to the Holy Spirit that He may reveal in you the glorious effects which the blood has had in heaven.
-God hath set forth JESUS RECONCILIATION CHRIST HIMSELF as а His through faith blood He is in RECONCILIATION for our sins.
+God hath set forth JESUS CHRIST HIMSELF as a RECONCILIATION through faith in His blood.
+He is the RECONCILIATION for our sins.
 Rely on Him, as having already covered your sin before God.
+Set

-Set Him between yourselves and your sins, and you will experience how complete the Redemption is, which He has accomplished, and how powerful the RECONCILIATION is through faith in His blood.
+Him between yourselves and your sins, and you will experience how complete the Redemption is, which He has accomplished, and how powerful the RECONCILIAT10N is through faith in His blood.